Air Fryer Recipe

 Method

-1. In a large mixing bowl, combine the chickpea flour, smoked paprika, salt, garlic powder, and black pepper.
-Gradually whisk in the water until smooth.
+1. In a large mixing bowl, mix together the chickpea flour, smoked paprika, salt, garlic powder and black pepper.
+Slowly whisk in the water until the mixture is smooth.

-2. Pour the batter into a non-stick saucepan over medium heat.
-Stir continuously until thickened to a porridge-like consistency, about 10-15 minutes.
-Reduce heat and stir for another couple of minutes.
+2. Pour the batter into a non-stick saucepan set over a medium heat.
+Stir all the time until it thickens to a porridge-like consistency, about 10-15 minutes.
+Lower the heat and stir for another couple of minutes.

-3. Lightly oil a shallow baking tray and pour the thick batter into it.
-Spread evenly and let cool at room temperature for 30 minutes, then refrigerate for at least one hour.
+3. Lightly oil a shallow baking tray, then pour in the thick batter.
+Spread it out evenly and leave to cool at room temperature for 30 minutes, then chill in the fridge for at least one hour.

-4. Once firm, remove from the fridge and slice into rectangular finger-sized fries.
+4. Once it is firm, take it out of the fridge and cut into rectangular, finger-sized fries.

-5. Preheat air fryer to 200°C. Lightly brush or spray fries with olive oil and arrange in a single layer in the air fryer basket.
+5. Preheat the air fryer to 200°C. Lightly brush or spray the fries with olive oil, then lay them in a single layer in the air fryer basket.

-6. Air fry for 10-15 minutes until golden brown and crispy, shaking halfway through cooking.
+6. Air fry for 10-15 minutes until golden brown and crisp, shaking the basket halfway through cooking.

 Why this works in an air fryer